Mitek-Systems/MiSnap-Android/README.md

 * As the `face-analysis`, `face` and `biometric` modules use `Google’s MLKit` for face detection, please follow [this link](https://developers.google.com/ml-kit/known-issues) for known issues.
 * The `document-classifier` and `classifier` modules use `Google’s MLKit` for document classification, please follow [this link](https://developers.google.com/ml-kit/known-issues) for known issues.
 * The `minSdkVersion` used in the MiSnap SDK is not compatible with higher `jmrtd` versions.
+* When using the Voice component of MiSnap, there is limited support for screen readers.

 - - - -